Steering, Balancing, and Alignment

 III.
 Course (Catalog) Description

 Course studies fundamentals of manual and power steering, principles of front end alignment and wheel balancing.
-Focus on troubleshooting and service area, using manufacturer’s specifications.
+Focus is on troubleshooting and service area, using manufacturer’s manuals.

 IV.
 Learning Objectives

 - Discuss the different types tires and their construction

 - Identify the size and quality of the tire by using manufactures designation markings

 - Dismount and mount tire on wheel rim

 - Discuss and identify wheel offset

 - Explain the advantages of Tire Pressure Monitoring System

 - Clarify the differences between Direct and Indirect TPMS

 - Retrieve and diagnose TPMS failures using hand held scanner